antonfirsov/docs/2020/10-Oct/Choose a .NET game engine/choose-a-dotnet-game-engine.md

 ### CryEngine

 The famous [CryEngine](https://www.cryengine.com/) also uses .NET.
 The engine was built in C++, but it uses the .NET to enable C# scripting.
 It's a powerful game engine with a great history powering AAA games.
-You only pay royalties when you exceed a revenue threshold when using CryEngine.
+You only pay royalties when you exceed a revenue threshold.

 Which engine is right for you?
 ------------------------------